fmay/cc-html-intro-1-first-web-page/.guides/annotations.md

 In the next page, we'll explain how all these changes have happened despite the `index.html` not changing at all.

 @annotation:tour explanation
-#Explaning what has changed
+#Explaining what has changed
 Look at the top of `index.html` and you'll see that there is a new line added in the `<head>` section

 ```
 <link rel="stylesheet" type="text/css" href="main.css">
 ```

-This tells the browser that is needs to go and find the file called `main.css` and use it to style the page.
+This tells the browser that is needs to go and find the file called `main.css` (see it in the file tree?) and use it to style the page.

 `main.css` is what is known as a **stylesheet**.
 It contains instructions about how to visually style the various parts of the web page.